-Ada County's Household Hazardous Materials Collection Facility Hazardous Material Management Since 1988, Ada County has proactively worked to keep household hazardous waste from entering the landfill.
-Starting with a one-day annual collection event, the popularity of the program grew to the point where Ada County saw the need for permanent a collection facility that was open year-round.
-In 1998, the County opened its Household Hazardous Material Collection Facility operated by a privately owned firm experienced in hazardous waste management.
-Ada County is contracted with PSC Environmental for hazardous material management and disposal.
+Ada County's Household Hazardous Materials Collection Facility program grew to the point where Ada County saw the need for permanent a collection facility that was open year-round.
+In 1998, the County opened its Household Hazardous Material Collection Facility and it is operated an outside contractor experienced in hazardous waste management.
+Ada County is currently contracted with PSC Environmental for hazardous material management and disposal.
 PSC Environmental operates the facility according to an operations plan and contract documents.
-For fiscal year 2010, the County paid PSC Environmental \$1,032,728. .
+For fiscal year 2011, the County paid PSC Environmental \$793,612 for this service..